CASEY LAW

 Founding member

 Alanna C. Casey, esquire, is the founding member of Casey Law.
-She is committed to delivering the best possible service to her clients.
-She considers providing excellent customer service equally as important as delivering sound legal advice.
+She is committed to creating the best possible experience for every client.
+Ms. Casey considers providing excellent customer service equally as important as delivering sound legal advice.
 Ms. Casey’s pledge to you is that when you call her law firm, you will speak directly to an attorney.
 Ms. Casey’s role is that of a fierce advocate with the goal of securing the best possible outcome for her clients.

-Previous to opening her own firm, Ms. Casey worked for two mid-size Maryland law firms.
+Previous to opening her own firm, Ms. Casey worked for two mid-sized Maryland law firms.
 She also served as a U.S. Air Force (USAF) intelligence officer and later a military employment attorney.

 While in the military, Casey served as the Chief of Civil Litigation at Oklahoma’s Tinker Air Force Base, a military base with over 26,000 military and civilian employees.
 She represented the USAF as general counsel in Merit Systems Protection Board (MSPB) and Equal Employment Opportunity Commission (EEOC) cases and oversaw employment investigations.